 The faster images load on your website, the more likely visitors will return, yielding higher conversion rates.
 In fact, half of all visitors expect websites to load within two seconds.
 Surveys from Akamai and Gomez have revealed that—

-- Lengthy load time is a major contributing factor to page abandonment, which becomes more likely with each additional second of load time.
+- Lengthy load time is a major contributing factor of page abandonment, which becomes more likely with each additional second of load time.
 Nearly 40 percent of visitors abandon a page after only three seconds.

 - Seventy-three percent of mobile users have experienced problems with load times on their devices.

-- A one-second delay in load time can cut visitor satisfaction by 16 percent, leading to a seven-percent or higher drop in conversion rate.
+- A one-second delay in load time can cut visitor satisfaction by 16 percent, leading to a seven-percent-or-higher drop in conversion rate.

-- Through PHP’s built-in functions, such as `imagejpeg().
-That function takes the path of the output image and quality specification between 1 and 100.
-As a prerequisite, install the GD library for PHP.
+imagejpeg(), which takes the path of the output image and quality specification between 1 and 100.
+As a prerequisite, install the PHP’s GD Graphics Library.

 [jpegoptim](http://jpegclub.org/jpegtran/).
 The Image Optimizer can compress image files by 10-70 percent without sacrificing visual appeal.

 - With the PHP Image Cache, a simple PHP class that compresses images on the fly.
-Once compression is complete, the Image Cache caches the image in your browser and then returns the image’s new source.
+Once PHP Image compression is complete, the Image Cache caches the image in your browser and then returns the image’s new source.

 - With Imagick, a native PHP extension for creating and modifying images by means of the ImageMagick API.

-Cloudinary offers the following optimization capabilities:
+Cloudinary offers the following image compression capabilities:

-q_autoparameter for an image, Cloudinary chooses the optimal quality-compression level and encoding settings according to the image content, its format, and the viewing browser.
+q_autoparameter to an image URL, Cloudinary chooses the optimal quality-compression level and encoding settings according to the image content, its format, and the viewing browser.
 The result is a compressed image with superior visual quality.
-See this example:URL:Java:Vue.js:Angular:.Net:Android:
+See this example:

 q_auto:ecoparameter, as you desire.

-Automatic formatting: The
+Automatic formatting: Adding the